 Notes: You can use other essential oils if you don’t prefer the scent of lavender, but be careful if your dog has sensitive skin because essential oils can be irritating to some types of skin.
 This shampoo will not lather, but it does a great job at cleaning.

-Give these easy homemade shampoos a try.
-They are easy to make and can provide great benefits to your dog’s coat and skin.
+Give these easy homemade shampoo recipes a try.
+Learning how to make dog shampoo is easy and can provide great benefits to your dog’s coat and skin.
 You have control of what goes on your dog’s body, and with these shampoos, you can be sure of the ingredients and know that you are providing the best treatment.

 What’s even better is that they are so simple to put together, you will wonder why you didn’t start making your own shampoos sooner.
 Here’s to happy mixing and even happier washing.